pifroggi/vs_undistort/README.md

 Distorted clip.
 Must be in RGB format.

 __*`temp_window`*__
 Temporal window length.
-Amount of frames to include in the calculation and size of chunks the clip will be processed in.
+How many frames are grouped together and processed as a single chunk.
 Larger means higher VRAM requirements, but better temporal averaging and slower distortions can be removed.
 If this is too small, some distortions may not get removed, small jumps/hitches may be visible between windows and seams from tile size may become more obvious.

 __*`tile_width`*, *`tile_height`*__
 Size of tiles to split the frames into.
 Must be a multiple of 16.
-Larger means higher VRAM requirements, but better spatial averaging effect and larger distortions can be removed.
+Larger means higher VRAM requirements, but better spatial averaging and larger distortions can be removed.

 __*`overlap`*__
-Overlap between tiles.
+Overlap from one tile to the next.
 Increase if seams are visible.

 __*`interpolation`*__
 Interpolation mode used for warping the frames.
-"bilinear" is a bit faster, but slightly blurry.
+Mode "bilinear" is a bit faster, but slightly blurry.
-"bicubic" is a bit slower and may oversharpen slightly, but no blur.
+Mode "bicubic" is a bit slower and may oversharpen slightly, but no blur.

 __*`scales`*__
 Sets which distortion scales should be fixed via `scales=[True, True, True]`, which stands for `[coarse, middle, fine]`.
 Set one or more to False to disable them.
 This is an experimental feature and may get removed if it turns out to be useless.